AnhLe87/Technology-Trend-Analysis/README.md

 # Technology-Trend-Analysis
 *Using Stack Overflow Developer Survey Data*
 ## Project overview
 This project analyzes technology trends in the software development industry using data from the [Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey).
-The goal is to uncover patterns and answer key questions about programming languages, frameworks, databases, tools, and developer demographics over time.
+The goal is to uncover patterns and answer key questions about programming languages, frameworks, databases, platform over time.
 ---
 ## Research Questions
 The analysis aims to answer the following questions:
-1. **Programming Languages**
-   - Which programming languages are the most popular among developers?
+1. Which programming languages are most in demand?
-   - Which languages have been growing or declining in popularity over the years?

-2. **Frameworks & Libraries**
-   - Which frameworks are most commonly used in development projects?
-   - Are there any emerging frameworks gaining adoption rapidly?

-3. **Databases & Cloud Platforms**
-   - Which database technologies are preferred by developers?
+2. Which database technologies are currently most sought after?
-   - What is the trend in cloud platform usage (AWS, Azure, GCP, etc.)?

-4. **Developer Demographics**
-   - What are the most common job roles and experience levels?
-   - How do developer preferences vary by region?

-5. **Career & Job Satisfaction**
-   - What factors influence developer job satisfaction?
-   - How does salary vary across countries, roles, and technologies?

 ---
 ## Dataset
 - **Source:** [Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey)
 - **Format:** CSV files (yearly datasets)
-- **Coverage:** Survey results from developers worldwide in 2024
+- **Coverage:** Survey results from developers worldwide in 2025
-- **Size:** 65437 responses
+- **Size:** 49123 responses
 - ---

 ## Tools & Libraries